Daniel Peña (novelist)

 Daniel Inouye Peña (born February 9, 1988) is a Mexican-American novelist, essayist, and critic frequently published in The Guardian and Ploughshares blogs, as well as several other publications.
 He received the Pushcart Prize in 2016 for his short story "Safe Home" which appeared in the 2017 Pushcart anthology.
-His debut novel Bang was originally published on January 30, 2018, through Arte Público Press, a publisher of contemporary literature by Hispanic authors.
-Peña currently resides in Houston, Texas.
+His debut novel Bang was published on January 30, 2018, through Arte Público Press, a publisher of contemporary literature by Hispanic authors.
+His second book, How to Look Away: On American Cruelty and the Refusal to Disappear, is scheduled for publication on October 6, 2026, by Penguin Random House/One World.
+Peña lives in Dallas.

 Early life and education

 Daniel Peña is an Austin native with dual U.S. and Mexican citizenship.
 His extended family resides in northern Mexico.
 Peña took pilot training in College Station, where he completed 150 hours of flying required for his private pilot's license while studying English at Texas A&M University.
 While pursuing his career in piloting private planes, he encountered Mexican aircraft used for drug cartels, which provided inspiration for his short story "Safe Home."

 As an undergraduate student, Peña planned to go to law school, but changed his goal once he studied under National Book Award-winning author Larry Heinemann, who encouraged him to write.
 When the airline industry failed, Peña applied to Cornell University in 2014 to pursue his MFA in creative writing.
 He received a Fulbright scholarship and committed his research and studies to the drug war in America and its lasting impact on Mexico.
 During this time, his writings focused primarily on drug trafficking and his political perspective on militarized borders.